core-wg/oscore/draft-ietf-core-object-security.md

 The CoAP header field Code is protected by OSCOAP.
 Code SHALL be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object {{plaintext}}.
-After that, the Code of the OSCOAP message for requests SHALL be set to 0.02 (POST) and for responses to 2.04 (Changed), except for Observe messages, for which it SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
+After that, the Code of the OSCOAP message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) to responses, except for Observe messages, for which it SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
 The exception allows OSCOAP to be compliant with the Observe specification {{RFC7641}}, that only define the use of GET for observing resources.

 TODO: Consider error messages on Observe - is the outer code still 2.05?

-The receiving endpoint SHALL discard the Code in the OSCOAP message and copy the Code in the plaintext of the COSE object into the decrypted CoAP message.
+The receiving endpoint SHALL discard the Code in the OSCOAP message and write the Code in the plaintext of the COSE object into the decrypted CoAP message.

 The other CoAP header fields are Unprotected.
 The sending endpoint SHALL include all other header fields of the original message in the header of the OSCOAP message.
 The receiving endpoint SHALL include the header fields from the OSCOAP message to the header of the decrypted CoAP message.